HackYourFuture-CPH/hyf-serverless-course/week4/homework.md

 Specifically, Good Green Groceries has made an agreement with external providers to upload files containing their inventory on a weekly basis in a public bucket.
 We only care about the **vegetables** and **fruits** categories, and will scan for the current prices.
 Given the price is under 10$, we will then publish a notification.

-1. Create a new lambda, and copy the events from `week4/materials/assignments/events/` into the root of your lambda.
+1. Create a new lambda reacting to S3 Object creation events, and copy the event from `week4/materials/assignments/events/custom-upload-event.json` into the root of your lambda.
 2. Install the S3 SDK, and copy the contents of `week4/materials/assignments/index.js` into your index.js file.
-3. Parse the event object, and find the S3 object id location.
-You will need to provide this in the next step.
-4. The boilerplate for `getInventoryFile` returns a list of objects.
-Find the object which has the name `??` and it's corresponding price.

-### Additional Exercises:
+3. The code you have copied tries to download an S3 event file and parse it as a CSV, based on the event parameters.
+4. Implement the functionality for listing all groceries and fruit categories with the cost of under 10.0$.
+Also find the maximum and minimum prices of all the valid candidates you just found.
+5. Once done, we need to send this to a webhook of the slack channel `?`.
+The webhook is a post endpoint, with the parameters `{???}`.
+We will leave it to you to decide how to perform the http requests.

-5. Publish a SNS with the topic `INVENTORY_??`.
+6. Make your lambda publish a SNS with the topic `INVENTORY_SCAN_COMPLETE`, and the objectID as the message body.
 You will need to add additional IAM permissions (these can be found inside the `week4/materials/assignments/cloudformation.js`).
-6. Output the inventory list, but only for all items that contains `??`.
-What is the average price?
-7. Sometimes, our inventory partner uploads by accident, removes the file from S3, and then reuploads a new one.
-Create a new lambda that listens to a delete event, and then publish that to S3 (see `week4/materials/assignments/cloudformation.js`) for a boilerplate.
+7. Create a new lambda which listens to the SNS topic `INVENTORY_SCAN_COMPLETE`.
+Extract the body, and then make the lambda delete the given file.
+To test this, please use the event under `week4/materials/assignments/events/custom-delete-event.json` for local development.